 The majority of Intermediaries now delegate responsibility for obtaining instructions from Beneficial Shareholders to Broadridge Investor Communication Solutions ("Broadridge") in Canada.
 Broadridge typically prepares a machine-readable VIF, mails these VIFs to Beneficial Shareholders and asks Beneficial Shareholders to return the VIFs to Broadridge, usually by way of mail, the Internet or telephone.
 Broadridge then tabulates the results of all instructions received and provides appropriate instructions respecting the voting of shares to be represented at the Meeting by proxies for which Broadridge has solicited voting instructions.
 A Beneficial Shareholder who receives a Broadridge VIF cannot use that form to vote shares directly at the Meeting.
-The VIF must be returned to Broadridge (or instructions respecting the voting of shares must otherwise be communicated to Broadridge) well in advance of the Meeting in order to have the shares voted.
+The VIF must be returned to Broadridge) well in advance of the Meeting in order to have the shares voted.
 If you have any questions respecting the voting of shares held through an Intermediary, please contact that Intermediary for assistance.